AlmendraSalgado/ansible-demo-gitops/How-TO.md

 ### Playbook Git Clone

 To be able to clone the Infrastructure as Code repository, inside of our playbook we use the ansible git module.
-In this case we will need to use the private key to clone it, but AAP doesn't have by default a way to pass a GitHub credential to the playbook execution.
-Instead, we have to create a custom credential to add it to the job template following this guide: https://termlen0.github.io/2019/06/08/observations/
+In this case we will need to use the private key to clone it,